Members' rights

 • the directors’ report.

-Small corporations may not produce audited financial statements.
+Small corporations may not be required to produce audited financial statements.

 Members can either make the request: